rekalogika/rekalogika.dev/docs/file-bundle/03-doctrine-entity.md

     /**
      * The framework needs the ID of the entity.
 By default, it will call getId()
      * of the object to get the ID.
-If your entity doesn't use getId(), read
+If your entity doesn't use getId(), you need
-     * the next section.
+     * to create your implementation of ObjectIdResolverInterface.
      */
     public function getId(): string
     {